coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/11.develtutorials/22.corebos_validation/item.md

 ---
 ---
 <div class="notices red"> This method has been superseded by
-the<a href="http://localhost/coreBOSDocumentation/configuration-tools/business-maps/validations"> Validations BussinessMap</a>.
+the

+[Validations BussinessMap](../../../../05.configuration-tools/02.business-maps/26.validations).
 Although the system described here is still valid and working (for backward compatibility), it is recommended to use the more flexible and powerful validation business mapping. <strong>Implemented as of 2017-05-30.</strong></div>